 Not all concussions are easy to detect, and therefore a proper assessment by a suitably experienced medical practitioner is essential.
 Sometimes symptoms may only start after 24-48 hours, and some symptoms that occur early on can be confused with associated injuries such as neck muscle strain.

 Likewise, being guided through the recovery process by a qualified professional is important, due to concussion symptoms often resolving before the brain has fully recovered.
 A comprehensive return to play protocol ensures you have allowed your brain to recover fully and will significantly reduce the risk of repeated concussions when compared to a premature return.

 Trying to assess for the presence of a concussion, and recovering from a confirmed one, can be a tricky and frustrating process for family, teammates, coaches, and most importantly the athlete themselves.
-With that in mind, as part of the world-renowned UPMC Concussion Network, we have created a service with Dr. Will Duggan in Sandycove – UPMC Ireland Concussion Network Clinical Lead for Dublin and Ireland East – and here in our city-centre Concussion Clinic to make the entire process from diagnosis to management to return to play as quick and safe as possible.
+With that in mind, as part of the world-renowned UPMC Concussion Network, we have created a service in our city-centre Concussion Clinic to make the entire process from diagnosis to management to return to play as quick and safe as possible.

 This is a guide only, as a programme will be created specifically for your needs.
-Your expected return to play timeframe will be discussed with you at your initial assessment with Dr. Duggan, and will be closely monitored throughout your rehabilitation with us, with you being kept fully informed throughout.
+Your expected return to play timeframe will be discussed with you at your initial assessment, and will be closely monitored throughout your rehabilitation, with you being kept fully informed throughout.